Grant Development

 • Contacting key personnel to request supporting documents (e.g., biographical sketches, letters of support).

-• Drafting non-technical portions of the proposal; editing the narrative to ensure compliance with funding agency guidelines.
+• Drafting non-technical portions of the proposal and editing the narrative to ensure compliance with funding agency guidelines.

 • Analyzing reviews of unfunded proposals and providing advice regarding resubmission strategies.